CERTCC/CERT-Guide-to-CVD/docs/topics/special/challenges.md

-    Packet capture and decoding, traffic analysis, reverse engineering and binary analysis, and the like are all transferable as concepts if not directly as tools, yet the tooling is far weaker when you get outside of the realm of Windows and Unix-based (including OSX) operating systems running on x86/IA64 architectures.
+    Packet capture and decoding, traffic analysis, reverse engineering and binary analysis, and the like are all transferable as concepts if not directly as tools, yet the tooling is far weaker when you get outside of the realm of Windows and Unix-based (including macOS) operating systems running on x86/IA64 architectures.
     This affects both IoT and AI/ML systems, as the latter often run on specialized hardware and software platforms with similar limitations.